d3yja/d3yja/README.md

 👋 Hi there!
 I'm Deyja!

 Welcome to my GitHub profile!
-I’m a passionate 17-year-old developer with a focus on AI, data mining, and gamified applications.
+I’m a 17-year-old developer with a focus on AI, data mining, and gamified applications.
 Here’s a bit about what I’m working on and my journey so far:

     🎮 Game Development: Experienced in Python game development, with projects like Snake Game and Turtle Crossing Game.
     🖥 Tech Stack: Proficient in Python, OOP, NumPy, pandas, turtle, and Unity; experienced in Figma for design.